sparktsao/LearningAttentionWithGPT/README.md

 ---

 ## Acknowledgments
-Special thanks to the PyTorch community and the authors of the original transformer paper.
+Special thanks to the PyTorch community and the authors of the original transformer paper for their foundational contributions.